-- The insurer mustshall have procedures in place to promptly deal with policyholder complaints effectively and fairly through a fair and equitable process.
-These - The insurer shall implement a complaints management framework that seeks to deal in a timely manner with any policyholder complaint.
+- 131. The insurer shall have procedures in place to promptly deal with policyholder complaints effectively through a fair and equitable process. - 132.
+The insurer shall implement a complaints management framework that seeks to deal in a timely manner with any policyholder complaint.
 Where a complaint identifies a valid error, the insurer shall seek to resolve the error within a reasonable timeframe relative to the nature of the issue. - 133.
-The policyholder should not be burdened with unreasonable costs when seeking to resolve a complaint. - The insurer shall document a complaint handling procedure which, at a minimum, includes processes for:

-- a) Making a complaint; - b) Handling complaints in a fair, timely and appropriate manner; - c) Acknowledging receipt of complaints; - d) Maintaining a complaint register containing details of complaints received and how they have been dealt with or resolved, including an indication of whether any action was required by the insurer; and - e) Analysing the patterns of complaints and errors received against themselves or intermediaries with respect to products that intermediaries may distribute on their behalf.
+The policyholder should not be burdened with unreasonable costs when seeking to resolve a complaint. - 134.
+The insurer shall document a complaint handling procedure which, at a minimum, includes processes for: - a) Making a complaint; - b) Handling complaints in a fair, timely and appropriate manner; - c) Acknowledging receipt of complaints; - d) Maintaining a complaint register containing details of complaints received and how they have been dealt with or resolved, including an indication of whether any action was required by the insurer; and - e) Analysing the patterns of complaints and errors received against themselves or intermediaries with respect to products that intermediaries may distribute on their behalf.
 Such information should be shared with the board or senior management, as appropriate. - 135.
-Information on the complaint-handling procedures should contain and the process of contact point for complaints shall be made publicly accessible (i.e., provided on the insurer's website and available upon request).
+Information on the complaint-handling procedures and the contact point for complaints shall be made publicly accessible (i.e., provided on the insurer's website and available upon request).

-8.5.2 Claims disputes
+8.5.2.
+Claims disputes

-- The insurer shall establish claims dispute resolution procedures that follow a balanced and impartial approach.
-Such procedures should: - a) Avoid being overly complicated, such as having burdensome paperwork requirements; and - b) Ensure that the staff handling, the claims disputes are experienced in claims handling and appropriately qualified. - 137.
+- 136. The insurer shall establish claims dispute resolution procedures that follow a balanced and impartial approach.
+Such procedures should: - a) Avoid being overly complicated, such as having burdensome paperwork requirements; and - b) Ensure that the staff handling claims disputes are experienced in claims handling and appropriately qualified. - 137.
 Decisions should include the reasoning in clear language relating closely to the specific disputable issues.

-8.6 Communication of the policyholder's responsibilities
+8.6.
+Communication of the policyholder's responsibilities

-8.6.1 An insurer shall ensure that policyholders are aware of their responsibilities within the business relationship and have access to appropriate informational resources
+8.6.1.
+An insurer shall ensure that policyholders are aware of their responsibilities within the business relationship and have access to appropriate informational resources

-- While policyholders maintain a level of accountability for their own choices and decisions, the insurer should appropriately remind policyholders of their responsibilities to: - a) Read and understand the terms and conditions of products and services; - b) Disclose relevant information as it relates to the insurer's legal obligations, including but not limited to its Anti-Money Laundering and Anti-Terrorism Financing obligations, and inform the insurer of any changes to such required information;

-- c) Disclose relevant information to assist the insurer in managing the relationship and ensuring the suitability of its products and services for the policyholder; - d) Verify statements for correctness and inform the insurer of any suspected errors; and - e) Protect sensitive personal information used to access accounts or online policyholder dashboards.
+- 138. While policyholders maintain a level of accountability for their own choices and decisions, the insurer should appropriately remind policyholders of their responsibilities to: - a) Read and understand the terms and conditions of products and services; - b) Disclose relevant information as it relates to the insurer's legal obligations, including but not limited to its Anti-Money Laundering and Anti-Terrorism Financing obligations, and inform the insurer of any changes to such required information; - c) Disclose relevant information to assist the insurer in managing the relationship and ensuring the suitability of its products and services for the policyholder; - d) Verify statements for correctness and inform the insurer of any suspected errors; and - e) Protect sensitive personal information used to access accounts or online policyholder dashboards.

-8.6.2 Policyholder awareness
+8.6.2.
+Policyholder awareness

-- Where appropriate to do so, the insurer should develop programmes and resources to assist policyholders with developing the knowledge and skills necessary forms and documentation required and be accessible to policyholders and other third parties.
-A documented record of the details of the complaint, the insurer's response and any action taken as a result, must also be made and retained. to: - a) Understand risks (including financial risks); - b) Make informed decisions and understand how their actions affect outcomes; and - c) Know when to access independent, competent and professional advice and assistance to help them make informed decisions. - 140.
+- 139. Where appropriate to do so, the insurer should develop programmes and resources to assist policyholders with developing the knowledge and skills necessary to: - a) Understand risks (including financial risks); - b) Make informed decisions and understand how their actions affect outcomes; and - c) Know when to access independent, competent and professional advice and assistance to help them make informed decisions. - 140.
 The insurer should ensure such resources are available through an appropriate communication channel for the benefit of a policyholder.